Capillary refill: Use

 Capillary refill time is a quick and cheap way to indicate decreased peripheral perfusion and may indicate cardiovascular or respiratory dysfunction.
 It has also been used to assess or diagnose diseases of the peripheral circulatory system such as Raynaud's syndrome and hand–arm vibration syndrome.
+Poor finger or toe capillary refill time is a contraindication for the use of compressive techniques to treat peripheral oedema.
+Capillary refill time is also traditionally used as a clinical indicator of tissue vascularity either after limb injury or after revascularization.

 There is disagreement as to whether the test is useful, however, and it is poorly standardised.
-Poor finger or toe capillary refill time is a contraindication for the use of compressive techniques to treat peripheral oedema.
-Capillary refill time is traditionally used as a clinical indicator of tissue vascularity either after limb injury or after revascularization and the most reliable and applicable site for CRT testing is the finger pulp (not at the fingernail), and the cut-off value for the normal CRT should be 3 seconds, not 2 seconds.
+Inter-rater reliability is often poor, caused by different lighting conditions and variable pressure that substantially change CRT results from person to person.

+However, CRT can still be a useful test, especially for conditions of septic shock, where markers such as serum lactate levels take time to analyze.
+The ANDROMEDA-SHOCK-2 trial saw better patient outcomes by using CRT as a target for septic shock resuscitation compared to the usual standard of care.

 In veterinary medicine, poor gum CRT may be an contraindication for use of anaesthesia, as the likelihood of anaesthesia being fatal is higher if there is an underlying heart or lung problem.
-Gum CRT also used to monitor health during anaesthesia.
+Gum CRT may also be used to monitor health during anaesthesia.